mindsdb/.github/profile/README.md

 </br>
 </br>

 Welcome to the MindsDB GitHub organization!
-MindsDB is committed to democratizing machine learning, making it as easy as SQL for developers and businesses worldwide.
+We believe AI will make every organization smarter.
+We work to empower developers to reliably use enterprise data to customize AI for their needs.

 ## 🌟 Projects

-* [MindsDB](https://github.com/mindsdb/mindsdb):  MindsDB connects AI models to databases.
-Check it out!
+* [MindsDB](https://github.com/mindsdb/mindsdb):  The platform to create, serve, fine-tune AI models in real time from your database, vector store, and application data.
-* [LightWood](https://github.com/mindsdb/lightwood): Lightwood is an AutoML framework that enables you to generate and customize machine learning pipelines
+* [LightWood](https://github.com/mindsdb/lightwood): An AutoML framework to build machine learning pipelines in a declarative way.
-* [MindsDB Type Infer](https://github.com/mindsdb/type_infer): Automated type inference for Machine Learning pipelines.
+* [MindsDB Type Infer](https://github.com/mindsdb/type_infer): A Python package to automatically infer data types in tabular data.
-* [MindsDB Forecast Visualizer](https://github.com/mindsdb/mindsdb_forecast_visualizer): Open-source charting library to help you visualize MindsDB forecasts
+* [MindsDB Forecast Visualizer](https://github.com/mindsdb/mindsdb_forecast_visualizer):  A library to help you visualize time-series forecasts.

 ## 🤝 Contribute